 348th FG, 340th FS (P-47) USA June 23 - December 13, 1943 Finschafen

-The strip was named 'Jackson' on November 10, 1942 in honor of RAAF pilot John Jackson shot
+The strip was renamed 'Jackson' on November 10, 1942 in honor of Royal Australian Air Force (RAAF) Squadron Leader

 A29-8.
-To Americans, the airfield was known as '7 Mile'.
+To Americans, the airfield was known as "7 Mile" or "7 Mile Drome".
 The Japanese code named this airfield "RZR".

 Still in use today, known as "Jackson Airport" or "Port Moresby Jacksons International Airport" or "Port Moresby International (Jacksons)".
-The main runway measures 9,022' x 148' oriented 32R / 14L surfaced with asphalt.
-The second runway measures 6,777' x 148' oriented 32L / 14R surfaced with asphalt.
-Both at an elevation of 146'.
-Airport codes: ICAO: AYPY and IATA: POM.
-Jacksons is Papua New Guinea's international airport, and the air hub for all Air Niugini flights in and
+This is Papua New Guinea's international airport, and the air hub for all flights in and

 in the memory of Squadron Leader John Francis Jackson, D.F.C.